Red, theory; black, fact

 Case study of a rocket motor

-For a rocket motor to work, we have to assume that one of these asymmetrical links can only be burned out by heat applied to its inlet end.
-During liftoff, the intense heat down in the thruster chambers burns out (unidirectional) links extending up into the remainder of the craft.
+A directional link can only be burned out by heat applied to its inlet end.
+During liftoff, the intense heat down in the thruster chambers burns out links extending up into the remainder of the craft.
 This leaves an imbalanced excess of links within the rocket body going the other way, leading to a persistent flow of heat downward from the nose cone.
 This cooling stabilizes links from overhead gravitationally sized clusters ending in the nose cone, causing them to accumulate, thereby shortening the "distance" from the nose cone to those clusters.
 Meanwhile, the heat deposited at the bottom of the rocket progressively burns out links from the rocket to the Earth, thereby increasing the "distance" between the rocket and the Earth.
-The exhaust gasses have an imbalanced excess of upward-directed asymmetric links due to the temperature gradient along the exhaust plume that serves to break their connection to the rocket and create the kind of highly asymmetrical cluster required for space travel. <04-11-2021: The details of this scenario all hang together if we assume that link stabilization is symmetrical with link burnout: that is, it is only responsive to what happens at the inlet (in this case, cooling).> Since kinetic energy is associated with motion, the directional link imbalance must be considered a form of energy in its own right, one not sensible as heat as usually understood.
+The exhaust gasses have an imbalanced excess of upward-directed asymmetric links due to the temperature gradient along the exhaust plume that serves to break their connection to the rocket and create the kind of highly asymmetrical cluster required for space travel.
+Link stabilization is likewise only responsive to what happens at the inlet end.

 Future directions